thephpleague/omnipay/README.md

 # Feedback

 **Please provide feedback!** We want to make this library useful in as many projects as possible.
-Please raise a Github issue, and point out what you do and don't like, or fork the project and make any suggestions.
+Please raise a Github issue, and point out what you do and don't like, or fork the project and make suggestions. **No issue is too small.**